-- More powerful than regular salt
+- 15x stronger than standard salt

-- Easy-pour bag for topping up
+- Easy-pour bag

 - Easy-open bag